-- the borrower is in long-term forbearance - the borrower is insolvent iii) Measuring ECL - Explanation of inputs, assumptions and estimation techniques
+· the borrower is in long-term forbearance

+· the borrower is insolvent

 The criteria above have been applied to all financial instruments held by the Company and are consistent with the definition of default used for internal credit risk management purposes.
 The default definition has been applied consistently to model the probability of default (PD), exposure at default (EAD) and loss given default (LGD) throughout the Company's expected loss calculations.